flatpak/flatpak-docs/docs/first-build.rst

 In order for your application to show up in application stores while testing with a local repository, you might have to run ``flatpak build-update-repo repo``.

-For more information how to publish to application stores see `Appdata files <https://docs.flatpak.org/en/latest/freedesktop-quick-reference.html#appdata-files>`_.
+For more information how to publish to application stores see `MetaInfo files <https://docs.flatpak.org/en/latest/conventions.html#metainfo-files>`_.

 7. Install the app
 ------------------